emilyrosenberg/worldviews/README.md

 - Inspiration for this readme came from [gStarhigh](https://github.com/gStarhigh/pro4).
 - An outline of the deployment instructions came from [Pedro Cristo](https://github.com/PedroCristo/portfolio_project_4/blob/main/README.md#frameworks---libraries---programs-used).
 - Thank you to the Code Institute tutors for their enthusiastic support with problem solving and squashing bugs.
-- Thank you to my Code Institute mentor, Martina Terlevic.
+- Thank you to my Code Institute mentor Martina Terlevic for boosting my confidence and guiding me through the complicated details to reach the clear goals.
-- Thanks to my Code Institute cohort facilitator Kristyna, who is the best at pep talks.
+- Thanks to my Code Institute cohort facilitator Kristyna, who is the very best at pep talks.
 - And last but not least, thank you to my amazing student pals who have banded together to provide positivity and solutions in the tough times, and celebrations in the good ones.